ritterim/rimdev-blog/_posts/2019-10-24-writing-a-compatible-date-input.md

 - In our use case in Vue, we have the value of the input linked to our `myDate` property, which will work regardless of the rendered type of the input.
 - We have our `trimDate` method that checks whether or not the input is rendered as date or text, and then if it is a text input, enforces formatting to follow the expected yyyy-mm-dd pattern.

 This provides a relatively easy solution to working with date inputs and having suitable fallbacks for older browsers without having to pull in extra libraries.
-If you'd like to play around with this a bit more, a full version can be found on my [Codepen](https://codepen.io/jaime-lynn/pen/MWWmrbN).
+If you'd like to play around with this a bit more, a demo can be found [here](https://codepen.io/jaime-lynn/pen/MWWmrbN).